idaholab/malamute/doc/content/demonstration/electrothermal_contact_validation.md

 ### Sample One

-For sample one, the die assembly shown in [sample_one_2nd] was used.
+For sample one, the die assembly shown in [sample_one] was used.
 Thermal and electric contact resistance was simulated on either contact surface with the stainless steel electrodes, which had the geometry shown in [sps_schematic].
 The current source was turned on at t = 0, held for 20 minutes, and then turned off.
 The assembly was then allowed to cool back to ambient temperature (293 K) for another 40 minutes.

-!media media/cincotti_validation_images/sample_one.png
-    style=width:50%;margin-left:auto;margin-right:auto;
-    id=sample_one_2nd
-    caption=Sample one die assembly.

 !media media/cincotti_validation_images/sample_one_potential.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_one_potential
-    caption=Electric potential results shown here.
+    caption=Electric potential results shown here [!citep](cincotti2007sps).

 !media media/cincotti_validation_images/sample_one_temperature.png
     style=width:50%;margin-left:auto;margin-right:auto;
     id=sample_one_temperature
-    caption=Temperature results displayed here.
+    caption=Temperature results displayed here [!citep](cincotti2007sps).

 Cincotti compensated for any deviation in properties in the COMSOL model by using the α and β parameters in the contact conductance calculation.
 These parameters were experimentally derived parameters.
 This deviation is much less evident in later sample cases, so the parameters were left unchanged for the remainder of the validation study.
 It is thus important to note that tuning of the current contact model cannot be neglected when accounting for variations in material properties and model parameters with the experimental setup.
 Benchmarking against a system of interest should be a first step in the process of using the code implemented here.